Pajaro's Floods: A Living Archive

 Team

-Rowan Ings (Creative Director and Producer), DXR Zone (Rifke Sadleir - Development, Daniel Baragwanath - UI Design), Eugenia Renteria and Carlos Campos (Local Producer), Juanita Fonseca Duffo, Xavier Martinez, Eugenia Renteria, Yesica Guzman, Maria Rodriguez (Translation), Taylor Goss (Sound Design), Iris Fung (Illustration)
+Rowan Ings (Creative Director and Producer), DXR Zone (Development and UI), Eugenia Renteria and Carlos Campos (Local Producer), Juanita Fonseca Duffo, Xavier Martinez, Eugenia Renteria, Yesica Guzman, Maria Rodriguez (Translation), Taylor Goss (Sound), Iris Fung (Illustration)

 Background

-In March 2023, waters breached the southern banks of the levees on the Pajaro River and caused severe flooding in the town of Pajaro, California.
-For this primarily agricultural community, it was yet another incident in a long history of flooding.
+In March 2023, waters breached the southern banks of the Pajaro River, causing severe flooding in the agricultural town of Pajaro, California.
+For this community, it was yet another incident in a long history of flooding.
 This event brought to the forefront conversations about the continuing infrastructure, socioeconomic disparities, environmental and governance challenges stemming from the river and its role as a dividing line between Santa Cruz and Monterey counties.

 Collateral used in community reach outs